> Baking on Mainnet

 tezbake setup-ledger --platform --import-key="P-256/0h/0h" --authorize --hwm 1

-First, generate the baker key for TezBake signer:
+First, generate the baker key for TezBake:

-tezbake setup-soft-wallet
+tezbake setup-soft-wallet --generate bls --key-alias baker

 Make sure to backup your key in a secure location and never share it.